 Data will be reviewed against the measurement quality objectives in Section 7 and separated into one of the following categories: data meeting all MQOs, data failing precision criteria, or data failing to meet accuracy criteria.
 Data meeting all MQOs is usable for future analysis.
 Data in the last category is not usable.
 For data failing the precision category, the following actions will be taken based on the type of data.
 For bacteria, data failing the R{log} criteria will not be used.
 For orthophosphates, readings of 0.33 mg/L or less that fail the criteria will be retained.
 Higher readings that fail will be rejected.
 Orthophosphate data that falls below the project quantitation limit (PQL) of 0.33 mg/L as PO4 will be flagged in the database in the QAComments field as being less than the PQL.
 All other water quality parameters will follow the precision criteria listed in Table 7.1.2 and if they are not met, the data are rejected.
 Each failing value will be flagged as such in the database so it can easily be excluded from all data analysis.
-For suspended sediment data, sample results that are invalid due to errors during processing or data management will be removed from the sediment monitoring database and will not be used in any data analysis.
 All decisions regarding data validation will be performed by the MBNEP QA Officer.